Program Overview

 historical narratives of those seen as non-American.
 The Anglo, Caucasian, and

-WASP ideal of American created a separation where all others encountered and
+WASP ideal of America created a separation where all others encountered and

 endured the United States nation-building project, which erased the narratives